Leisure World, Seal Beach, California: Financing and Construction

 Rossmoor Leisure World (as it was initially named) was to be built on a portion of the Hellman Ranch in what was then an un-incorporated square-mile plot in Orange County.
 Nearly adjacent to the walled Rossmoor development, the $150 million project ($1.4 billion in 2021 dollars) would be the United States’ largest cooperative housing development and its first all-electric community.

-However, the project’s scope and its “untried” cooperative ownership scheme generated skepticism among potential lenders.
+However, the project's scope and its “untried” cooperative ownership scheme generated skepticism among potential lenders.
 The Metropolitan Life Insurance Co. eventually agreed to finance the project, but stipulated the Federal Housing Administration (FHA) guarantee the loan.

 FHA authorities agreed, but established “very strict regulations.”
 Rossmoor could provide the land and the plans, but “could have no part in building, sales or management.”
-Instead, the FHA required that separate not-for-profit corporations share the project’s ownership.
-One, the Leisure World Foundation, would supervise the project’s construction and marketing.
+Instead, the FHA required that separate nonprofit corporations share the project's ownership.
+One, the Leisure World Foundation, would supervise the project's construction and marketing.

-When residents began to move in, there would be elections from among the residents to serve on the Golden Rain Foundation (GRF) as trustees for all the development’s common facilities and to provide community-wide services such as recreation and security.
-Finally, as each of the parcels comprising the development were populated, the 6,470 planned residential units and the land on which they would be built would be controlled by “mutuals,” a third level of non-profit corporation collectively owned and managed by a board elected by residents of each of the development’s parcels.
+When residents began to move in, there would be elections from among the residents to serve on the Golden Rain Foundation (GRF) as trustees for all the development's common facilities and to provide community-wide services such as recreation and security.
+Finally, as each of the parcels comprising the development were populated, the 6,470 planned residential units and the land on which they would be built would be controlled by “mutuals,” a third level of non-profit corporation collectively owned and managed by a board elected by residents of each of the development's parcels.